-- B. Out of the total qualified applicant pool screened by the panel identified in (A) above, the top eight (8) applicants, by score, will be referred for a panel interview. - C. The top eight (8) applicants will be interviewed by the panel of three (3) District employees designated at the discretion of the HRO, giving due consideration to the necessities of the job being filled.
-The HRO shall ensure that one of the panelists shall be a representative from the Division where the vacancy exists, and who occupies a position in a job classification, which is equal to or higher than that of the job to be filled.
-The HRO shall ensure that the other two panelists come from two other Divisions and each shall occupy a position in a job classification, which is equal to or higher than that of the job to be filled.
-The HRO may choose a fourth (4th) panel member from outside the District employ who possesses expertise in the area of the vacant position.
+- B. Panel Interviews A panel of three (3) District employees chosen by and facilitated by the HRO, giving due consideration to the necessities of the job being filled, shall interview the top twelve (12) applicants by score.
+The HRO shall ensure that all of the panelists occupy a position in a job classification, which is equal to or higher than that of the job to be filled.
+The HRO shall ensure that at least one of the panelists shall be a representative from the Division where the vacancy exists, and at least one of the panelists shall be a representative from a different Division.
+The HRO may choose one (1) panel member from outside the District who possesses expertise in the area of the vacant position.
+The HRO shall ensure that applicants are notified in writing of potential interview dates at least three (3) working days prior to the first interview date.
 The Hiring Manager and the HRO will develop the interview questions and rating criteria.
 A representative of the HRO will facilitate the interview process, however, that person will not be a member of the panel.
-The interview panel score, based on a 100-point scale, will be combined with the screening panel score, if applicable, in accordance with the weighting identified in the vacancy announcement.
-In no event will the interview score be weighted less than 20% of the total score. - D. As a result of the combined scores, the Hiring Manager in the presence of the HRO will interview the top five (5) applicants.
-In open recruitments the Hiring Manager will interview all qualified District employees.
-The Hiring Manager and the HRO will develop the interview questions and rating criteria.
-The Hiring Manager shall ask the predetermined interview questions of every candidate and evaluate the candidates based on the predetermined selection criteria.
-Based on the answers to the prepared questions, the Hiring Manager may pursue further lines of inquiry, which will draw out further information about the candidate's qualifications or abilities that relate to the vacant position.
+The panel interview scores will be based on a 100-point scale. - C. Hiring Interviews As a result of the scores, the Hiring Manager in the presence of the HRO will interview the top eight (8) applicants.
+In open recruitments, the Hiring Manager will interview all bargaining unit applicants who meet the minimum qualifications.
+The HRO shall ensure that applicants are notified in writing of the potential interview dates at least three (3) working days prior to the first interview date.
+The Hiring Manager and the HRO will develop the interview questions and scoring criteria.
+The Hiring Manager shall ask the predetermined interview questions of every applicant and evaluate the applicants based on the predetermined selection criteria.
+Based on the answers to the prepared questions, the Hiring Manager may pursue further lines of inquiry, which will draw out further information about the applicant's qualifications or abilities that relate to the vacant position.
 The Hiring Manager shall document in writing the extent to which each applicant possesses the desirable qualifications.
-The Hiring Manager shall score each candidate consistent with the scoring criteria.
-The Hiring Manager shall review the scoring of each candidate with the HRO or designee.
-At the conclusion of all the interviews, the Hiring Manager shall forward his/her scoring sheets, notes and recommendation of the selected candidate to fill the vacancy to the HRO or designee.
+The Hiring Manager shall score each applicant consistent with the scoring criteria.
+The Hiring Manager shall review the scoring of each applicant with the HRO.
+At the conclusion of all the interviews, the Hiring Manager shall forward his/her scoring sheets, notes and recommendation of the selected applicant to fill the vacancy to the HRO.
 The hiring recommendation shall be forwarded to the HRO for certification as to process and procedure.
 Once the HRO certifies the process and procedure the hiring recommendation shall be forwarded through the chain of command to the EO for approval.
-Any determination not to approve a Hiring Manager's recommendation shall be in writing.
 If the hiring process and procedure is not certified by the HRO, the recommendation shall not be forwarded to the EO and the HRO shall take the appropriate steps to ensure the recruitment and selection process conforms to the procedures specified in this Article.
 Any determination not to approve the Hiring Manager's recommendation shall be in writing and shall provide a detailed explanation of the reasons for the determination, and must be approved by the EO.
 This document, and any correspondence concerning the document from the Hiring Manager or from any other manager in the chain of command applicable to the hiring decision, shall become part of the record of the hiring decision.